-Though focused on operational costs, RockFLEET is a sophisticated, rugged tracking device designed for maritime use.
-With no annual contract and pay-as-you-go use, RockFLEET is designed to simplify and reduce the cost of single vessel and entire fleet tracking, supporting ship owners to increase safety and efficiency through improved fleet management.
+Though focused on operational costs, RockFLEET is a sophisticated, rugged tracking device designed for maritime and land vehicle use.
+With no annual contract and pay-as-you-go use, RockFLEET is designed to simplify and reduce the cost of single vessel and entire fleet tracking, supporting ship and vehicle owners to increase safety and efficiency through improved fleet management.
 It provides pole-to-pole global position data using the Iridium short burst data (SBD) capability.

 RockFLEET is the only GPS vessel-tracking device with an internal battery back-up, so it can continue to transmit position for up to two weeks if external power is cut.
 With facility to mount RockFLEET covertly, this makes it especially suitable for vessels traversing piracy hotspots.